sanjaesan/slate/source/index.html.md

 Parameter | Description
 --------- | -------
-ID | The ID of the user to retrieve it's setting
+ID | The ID of the user to retrieve its setting

 ## Get all settings